timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 ![VMware Spring Cloud Gateway for Kubernetes](../images/scg-for-k8s.png)

-Lets create an instance of Spring Cloud Gateway for our application.
+Let's create an instance of Spring Cloud Gateway for our application.

 First, we have to configure a gateway instance via the `SpringCloudGateway` Kubernetes custom resource.
 ```editor:append-lines-to-file